OngiePama/OngiePama/README.md

 # Hi 👋🏽 My name is Ongeziwe Pama

-## Data Analyst | Analytics Engineering
+## Information Systems Professional

-I am a Data Analyst with Analytics Engineering capabilities, and a 2nd-year Master’s candidate in Information Systems at Rhodes University.
-My research explores how data visualisation and system design influence user understanding and decision-making.
+I am an Information Systems professional with expertise in data analytics, analytics engineering, business analysis, and user-centred design.
+Currently a second-year Master’s candidate in Information Systems at Rhodes University, my research explores how the design of digital systems influences user understanding, decision-making and frictionless adoption.

+I believe that technology is the bridge between deeply understanding people and organisations, and their challenges and creating meaningful solutions that contribute to lasting value.
+My work ensures that digital systems are practical and contribute to improved decision-making for both individuals and organisations.

-My work sits at the intersection of data analysis and data engineering, where I design data pipelines, analyse patterns, and build dashboards that deliver actionable insights to solve real business problems.
+The heart of what I do sits at the core of data, technology, and human-centred thinking.
+I design and develop digital systems, including data pipelines, analytics dashboards, and software that helps people and organisations make better decisions.

 ---